unrealwork/atsd-use-cases/USInternationalTrade/README.md

 Looking at our results, a couple of things stand out:

-* With the except of 2008 for Switzerland, we need to go back the 1990's for when the U.S. had the best trade balance.
+* With the exception of 2008 for Switzerland, we need to go back to the 1990's for when the U.S. had the best trade balance with the world's richest countries.
 * The U.S. had negative trade balances (more imports than exports) in 2016 with all of these countries.
 * All of these countries have a GDP per capita of greater than $22,190.9 (Taiwan).

-Looking at these two outputs together, we can see that the U.S. has bad trade balances with both poor and rich countries, that is both rich and poor countries may be equally accused of taking U.S. jobs.
+Looking at these two outputs together, we can see that the U.S. has bad trade balances with both poor and rich countries, hence both rich and poor countries may be equally accused of taking U.S. jobs.

 ```ls